kus/cs2-modded-server/README.md

    Once the CS:GO server has started close it

-   Copy your maps to `/home/steam/csgo/csgo/maps/`
+   Copy your maps to `/home/steam/csgo/csgo/maps/` or you can use my [bundled maps](#download-maps)

+   If you want to use my bundled maps and this server setup you can use `https://raw.githubusercontent.com/kus/csgo-modded-server-assets/master/csgo` for your `FAST_DL_URL` linux environment variable.

    Update each `/csgo/mapcycle_` file to match your maps